rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Context-Based_Compression.md

 </Example>

-Now, how does the encoder tell the decoder which order context it is currently using (and hence what the decoder should be using too)?
-The answer is to have a dedicated escape symbol, which we’ll denote esc, which should be output whenever the context size is decreased.
+Now, how does the encoder tell the decoder which order context it is currently using?

+The answer is to have a dedicated escape symbol, which we’ll denote `esc`, which should be output whenever the context size is decreased.
 Since this is a new character, we should also assign a probability for the escape symbol for every encountered context.
 There are various ways (heuristics) of assigning such probabilities.
-Here, we will use the so-called Method A, where the escape symbol is assigned a frequency of 1.
+Here, we will use the so-called **Method A**, where the escape symbol is assigned a frequency of 1.

 We are now in position to give a more explicit example.
 Encoding a full